Lift net

-The Target species are small pelagic species, fish and squid.
+The target species are small pelagic species, fish and squid.

 Water Area Overview: All over the world.

 These net are active a few meters below the surface.
 The active gear depends on the attraction power of light when light attraction is used.
 This differs when lamps are above the surface either one or several, or if under water lamps are used; with the former.

 Types

-There are 3 main types of lift nets which can be distinguished as; Portable Hand Lift nets (Used in General, with light attraction), Shore Operated stationary Lift Nets and Boat Operated Lift net.
+There are 3 main types of lift nets which can be distinguished as; portable hand lift nets (used in general, with light attraction), shore operated stationary lift nets and boat operated lift nets.

 Portable hand lift nets

-Portable hand lift nets are small lift nets operated manually (That is, the use of hand).
+Portable hand lift nets are small lift nets operated manually (that is, the use of the hand).
 They usually have a rigid frame which is attached to a long pole.
 They are used primarily to catch fish and crustaceans, and may be submerged just below the water surface or close to the bottom.
 A person using hand lift nets usually operate it from the shore, on bridges, and sea coast from harbor walls.
-The net consists of a horizontal netting panel or a bag shaped (Used with opening facing upwards).
+The net consists of a horizontal netting panel or a bag shaped (used with the opening facing upwards).